Compactification and trees of spheres covers: Isomorphism classes of trees of spheres

-According to corollary \ref{propsurj}, the set $\Pt$ determines a unique combinatorial tree (up to isomorphism) and, at each of its vertices, the associated partition corresponds to the associated partition at an $a_t$.
-Fix a combinatorial tree $T$ in this isomorphism class and for each of its internal vertices $v$ a triple $v_t$ such that the partition of $a_{t_v}$ corresponds to the partition of $v$.
-Define $\phi_{n,v}=a_{n,t_v}$ and $ \S_v= \S $ for every $v\in IV$.
+According to corollary \ref{propsurj}, the set $\Pt$ determines a unique combinatorial tree (up to isomorphism) and, at each vertex, the associated partition corresponds to the associated partition at an $a_t$.
+Fix a combinatorial tree $T$ in this isomorphism class and for each of its internal vertices $v$ a triple $t_v$ such that the partition of $a_{t_v}$ corresponds to the partition of $v$.
+Define $\phi_{n,v}=a_{n,t_v}$ and $ \S_v= \S $ for every internal vertex $v$.
 The tree $T$ equipped to the spheres $\S_v$ and the $a_v:=a_{t_v}$ is a tree of spheres $\T$ and by construction we have $\T_n\to_{\phi_n}\T$. \end{proof}